About Us: The Pipe Club of Japan

 In 1976, the PCJ hosted the Third World Championship of Pipe Smoking, and in 1990, it hosted The Seventh World Championship of Pipe Smoking; both events took place in Tokyo.

-On the home front, the PCJ has held its All-Japan Pipe Smoking Championship every year for the past 37 years in various cities.
-The latest event, the 37th, took place on November 14, 2010 at the Hotel Maroudo Tukuba in Tsuchiura-city, Ibaragi Prefecture.
+On the home front, the PCJ has held its All-Japan Pipe Smoking Championship every year for the past 39 years in various cities.
+The latest event, the 39 th was held on October 28, 2012 at the Kagoshima Tokyu-Inn in Kagoshima-city, Kagoshima Prefecture.

-The Club’s latest project is to publish All About Pipes (3rd edition), a book commemorating the 35th anniversary of PCJ.
-It was released on May 2009.
+The Club’s latest project was to publish All About Pipes (3rd edition), a book commemorating the 35th anniversary of the PCJ.
+It was released in May, 2009.

 ALL-JAPAN CHAMPIONSHIP RECORDS